xusysh/asm_lab/README.md

-# 8086 code - compile with nasm
+# 8086 code - use nasm to compile